Preparation

 3. Political and social situation of people on the move

 The social and political situation of people on the move at Europe's (external) borders is a complex issue that requires consideration of historical, political, social, and legal realities.
 Jurisdictions and political practices at the borders change frequently.
-Therefore, we will provide a brief overview of the most important developments and regulations.
-For further interest and questions, we refer to other organisations that deal with these developments on a daily basis and for a long time, and thus can present them much better..
+Therefore, we provide a brief overview of the most important developments and regulations.
+For further interest and questions, we refer to other organisations that deal with these developments on a daily basis and for a long time, and thus can present them much better.

 - Be aware of the political and social situation of the country where your project is based in.
 What is the political and social situation in the country (Greece, Italy, Serbia, etc.) where you want to work?